banner type: None

 In the past, wholesalers printed large, detailed brochures to showcase their offerings.
 Today, most merchandising has shifted online.
 Most bed banks operate an online platform or marketplace that features listings of partner hotels and other products along with descriptions, services, amenities, imagery, and availability.

-Hotel partners can connect directly to the platform through their property management system (PMS) or channel manager using an application programming interface (API).
+Hotel partners can connect directly to the booking system through their property management system (PMS) or channel manager using an application programming interface (API).
 This allows rates and availability to be updated in real-time, preventing overbookings and lost room sales.

 What are the benefits of using a bed bank?